alexanderniki/awesome-crossplatform/README.md

 Awesome crossplatform prefers apps that are:

-- Free/libre and Open source software
+- Free/Libre and Open Source Software
 - Offline-first
 - Use simple standart data storage formats
 - Privacy focused (no telemetry or other tracking)